-How to Register a Company in Nigeria: A Step by Step GuideAbbakin
+How to Register a Company in Nigeria: 5 Step GuideAbbakin

-You are looking for detailed information on how to register a company in Nigeria?
-Well, new business owners and startup entrepreneurs are also asking the different between business name registration and company incorporation.
+You are looking for detailed information on how to register a company in Nigeria right?
+New business owners and startup entrepreneurs are also asking the different between business name registration and company incorporation.

-This article will look at the important steps on how to register a company in Nigeria; be it a business enterprise, a limited liability company, a public company, a religious organisation or association.
+This article will look at the important steps on how to register a company in Nigeria, such as a limited liability company, a public company, a religious organisations or associations.

 How to Register a Company in Nigeria with Corporate Affairs Commission

-The Nigerian Corporate Affairs Commission (CAC) is the regulatory body responsible for the formation, registration, control and overall monitoring of the affairs of companies in Nigeria.
+The Nigeria Corporate Affairs Commission (CAC) is the regulatory body responsible for the formation, registration, control and overall monitoring of the affairs of companies in Nigeria.

 The Commission is established under Section1: (1) and (2) of the Companies and Allied Matters Act (CAMA 1990); a legal framework for the control of the activities of companies in Nigeria.